FusionAuth/fusionauth-astro-components/README.md

 ##### Selector Strings

-When using `string`, you need to check the specific documentation for the parser we use.
+When using selector strings, you need to check the specific documentation for the parser we use.
 As we only have JSON right now, please check [`jsonpath-plus`](https://www.npmjs.com/package/jsonpath-plus), which implements an XPath-based syntax.

 ##### Selector Functions

-When using `function`, we'll pass the parsed file (e.g. the JSON object) as an argument and the function should return the value.
+When using selector functions, we'll pass the parsed file (e.g. the JSON object) as an argument and the function should return the value.

 ##### Selector Examples